Marcodelloro/Pandemic-System-Identification/README.md

 `SIDTTHE_data_DEF.mat`: Dataset used in the system identification process.
 These data have been collected from the [Italian COVID-19 repository](https://github.com/pcm-dpc/COVID-19) and pre-processed.
 Ensure this file is in the same directory as the Julia script for the code to run correctly

+`DataCooking.jl` and `DataCollection.jl`: Julia script to obtain data in order to fit an age-stratified model.
+The data are not directly available, thus raw datasets have been manipulated n order to be employed.

+`PlotCode.jl`: Code to plot results of interest in order to keep other codes more clean

 ## Data Folders

 <b><u>Age Compartments Distributions</u></b>: